vaquerizaslab/fanc/fanc-doc/fanc-executable/fanc-generate-hic/fanc_modular_steps.rst

 Filtering
 *********

-``kaic pairs`` provides a lot of parameters for filtering read pairs according to different criteria.
+``fanc pairs`` provides a lot of parameters for filtering read pairs according to different criteria.
 By default, if not specified otherwise, no filtering is performed on the read pairs (passthrough).
 Typically, however, you will at least want to filter out unmappable (``-m``) and multimapping reads (``-u`` or ``-us``).
 It is also a good idea to filter by alignment